 Conditions of Approval

-The ZHE may impose conditions necessary to meet the stated criteria for granting exceptions.
+Based on findings, the ZHE may impose conditions necessary to meet the stated criteria for granting exceptions.

 Notice of Decision of the ZHE

 The ZHE shall act on an application within 15 days of the conclusion of the hearing.
 The ZHE shall prepare a written Notice of Decision, which includes the key findings of fact.
 This Decision shall be made part of the record.
-Each material finding shall be supported by substantial evidence or, when indicated in the record, by the ZHE’s personal knowledge or direct observation.
+Each material finding shall be supported by substantial evidence.

 Remand Hearings

 Occasionally, the ZHE will re-hear a matter remanded to it from the Land Use Hearing Officer (LUHO), the City Council, or the state court.
-Staff will make a diligent effort to assure that all counsel of record in the legal case, as well as the parties, receive timely notice of the EPC hearing occurring because of the remand.
+Staff will make a diligent effort to assure that all counsel of record in the legal case, as well as the parties, receive timely notice of the ZHE hearing occurring because of the remand.